 - The importance of your eye level line in sketching

 - and 97 things more!

 The Urban Sketching Handbook series offers location artists expert instruction on creative techniques, on-location tips and advice, and an abundance of visual inspiration.
-These handy references come in a compact, easy-to-carry format with an elastic band closure—perfect to toss in your backpack or artist’s tote.
+These handy references come in a compact, easy-to-carry format—perfect to toss in your backpack or artist’s tote.

 Stephanie Bower worked as a licensed Architect in New York City before gravitating to professional architectural illustration and concept design.
-She taught the how-to's of architectural location sketching for over twenty-five years in New York City at Parsons and in Seattle at the University of Washington and Cornish College of the Arts.
+She taught the how-to’s of architectural location sketching for over twenty-five years in New York City at Parsons and in Seattle at the University of Washington and Cornish College of the Arts.
 She has two online sketching classes at Craftsy.com, and she travels and teaches perspective and watercolor workshops internationally, including at six Urban Sketchers symposiums.
 People around the world follow her sketches online via Instagram @stephanieabower and Facebook, and she is an international blog correspondent for Urban Sketchers.
 Stephanie is a signature member of the Northwest Watercolor Society.
-She is the author of The Urban Sketching Handbook: Understanding Perspective (Quarry Books, 2016) , The Urban Sketching Handbook: 101 Sketching Tips (Quarry Books, 2019), and co-author of The Urban Sketching Art Pack (Quarry Books, 2017) and The Complete Urban Sketching Companion (2020), all published by Quarry Books.
+She is the author of The Urban Sketching Handbook: Understanding Perspective (2016) and The Urban Sketching Handbook: 101 Sketching Tips (2019), and co-author of The Urban Sketching Art Pack (2017) and The Complete Urban Sketching Companion (2020), all published by Quarry Books.
 Visit her website stephaniebower.com, blog drawingperspectives.com, and Instagram account @stephaniebower.
 She lives in Seattle, Washington.